-Citizen Surveys 2019-2020 (actual) 2020-2021 (actual) 2021-2022 (goal) 95% 94% 90%
+Citizen Surveys 2020-2021 (actual) 2021-2022 (estimated) 2022-2023 (proposed) (Above Average or Excellent) 94% 93% 90%

-The comparative crime rate is a good indicator of how well the prevention and protection efforts are in addressing the criminal challenges to the community.
-Rates for both Fresno County and state-wide are not available for comparison purposes.
+• The comparative crime rate is a good indicator of how well the prevention and protection efforts are in addressing the criminal challenges to the community.
+Rates for both Fresno County and State-wide are not available for comparison purposes.